Education Support Team

 The Trust wants to be known as an ‘employer of choice’ which attracts, rewards and retains high calibre staff.

-The Central HR Team provides a people focused service, where values of customer service, continuous improvement, collaboration, and achieving results are woven into every aspect of the service.
+The People Directorate provides a people focused service, where values of customer service, continuous improvement, collaboration, and achieving results are woven into every aspect of the service.

 The team aims to have a positive impact on Leadership and Learning at academies by providing a fully integrated service to support the current and future needs of each academy, offering alternative perspectives to help drive improvement.